Kabler School For Dogs Puppy Preschool Course Will Guide Your Pup From 8 Weeks to 5 Months of Age.

 There is nothing like raising a new puppy!
 Kabler School For Dogs specializes in raising happy, confident, and well socialized puppies that grow into beautifully trained spirited dogs.
 David has raised hundreds of puppies into highly trained adults.
 His approach to raising pups is a mixture of socialization, handling activities, training exercises, and games.
-His private puppy classes are chock-full of info and will teach you and your new pup extremely useful skills.
-In the information below you will find helpful tips as you raise your new puppy.
+Puppy Preschool sessions are chock-full of info and will teach you and your new pup extremely useful skills.

 1. Socialize, socialize, socialize.
 It is incredibly important to introduce puppies to the world around them as early as possible.
 The young dog needs to encounter as many places, people, and experiences as possible.
 Use treats when introducing new people, places, or things.
 If you notice that your pup is frightened of anything, use treats to help them overcome their anxiety.
 The experiences that young pups have will be carried with them for their whole lives so it is absolutely critical to take the time to properly socialize your best friend.
 Because young pups are not fully vaccinated it is important to avoid areas where other dogs frequent.
 I like to visit friends homes, invite friends over to meet the new family member, and take the puppy to places like a shopping mall entrance to meet people and experience the world.
 Keep outings short and fun.
 Make sure the young pup isn’t overwhelmed.
 Always carry a treat pouch on these outings.